gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 ### Getting Predicted Render Deadlines

 We need to block our render thread until the optimal rendering time to start the submission phase given to us by Compositor Services.
+First we will query this optimal rendering time and use it later.
 Let's expand our `onRender` method:

 ```swift
 private func onRender() {